ALWYN TURNER on the Labour government’s 1997 decision to give the Bank of England control of interest rates.

 How many British jobs depend on the EU?
 And will the number ever change?

-ALWYN TURNER looks at the life of the man once tipped to be Labour’s next leader.
+ALWYN TURNER looks at the career of the man once tipped to be Labour’s next leader.